Orbital and electronic entanglement in quantum teleportation schemes: Fermionic teleportation

 To analyze the particle entanglement after this second tunneling process, we construct the one-particle reduced density matrix of $\ket{\psi'}$ in the basis \{1$\uparrow$,1$\downarrow$,2$\uparrow$,2$\downarrow$,3$\uparrow$,3$\downarrow$\}

 and calculate the particle entanglement entropy $S[\rho^{(1\mathrm{p})}] = 5/4$.
 The geometic entanglement measure $E_G[\ket{\psi'}] = 1/2$ is obtained from a parametrized search over all Fock states.
 The particle entanglement entropy is larger than the one for $\ket{\psi}$, i.e. $S=1$, but the geometic entanglement measure is unchanged.
 The mode entanglement does not change in the tunneling process since the tunneling Hamiltonian only acts on Alice orbitals.
+Also the particle-number superselection rule does not change the mode entanglement in this teleportation scheme since in any measurement outcome of $\ket{\psi'}$ in Eq.~\eqref{eq:dot_tot_tunn} we have two electrons residing with \textit{Alice} (dot 1 and 2) and one with \textit{Bob} (dot 3).

 The first line of Eq.~\eqref{eq:dot_tot_tunn} already resembles our target state for a successful teleportation, with the state to be teleported eventually residing in dot 3.
 In order to make use also of the second part of $\ket{\psi'}$, we need to rewrite Eq.~\eqref{eq:dot_tot_tunn} in terms of the spin in x-direction, i.e. $\hat{c}^\dagger_{\uparrow(\downarrow)}= 1/\sqrt{2}\left(\hat{c}^\dagger_{\uparrow x}\varpm\hat{c}^\dagger_{\downarrow x}\right)$.
 This yields